Joyce630/assignment/assignment6_getjson/README.md

 # Assignment#6_getJSON
 <br>The code files of the datatable are put in this folder.
-<br><br>Introduction: I use the bootstrap class of "demo display dataTable" table, so the table has the "hover" effect and the adjacent records have different background color.
+<br><br>Introduction: I use the "demo display dataTable" class, so the table has "hover" effect and the adjacent records have different background color.